getsentry/sentry-fullstory/README.md

 For the Sentry-FullStory integration to work, you must have the [Sentry browser SDK package](https://www.npmjs.com/package/@sentry/browser) and the [FullStory browser SDK package](https://www.npmjs.com/package/@fullstory/browser).

+### On-Premise Installations

+If you are using on-premise Sentry (not sentry.io), then you must have Sentry version 10+.

 ## Installation
 To install the stable version: